-2. I could just do the work and make notes on the schedule regarding what I got done.
+2. I could just do the work and make notes on the schedule about what I got done.

 The second option works better for me and lets me know at the end of the day that I was productive!
-There’s nothing worse than finishing up a work day thinking that absolutely nothing was accomplished.
-Therefore I seriously suggest a “ta-done” type list (in addition to a “to-do” list) to cheer you up at the end of each shift.
+There’s nothing worse than finishing up a work day thinking that absolutely nothing got accomplished.
+Therefore I seriously suggest a “ta-done” type list (as well as a “to-do” list) to cheer you up at the end of each shift.

 When I get back home, sometimes I’ll take a short nap.
 Other times I get right back to the computer and work until about 10pm.
 Long day!
 My mind shuts down after 10.
 Often I’ll use that time to watch a movie while at the same time doing some routine easy-work that takes no special brain power.

 As you can see, this isn’t exactly a daily schedule, but more like a routine.
-I’ve created habits so that I know exactly what I can be expected to do at any particular time of day.
+I’ve created habits so that I know exactly what I can expect to do at any particular time of day.